 Located in the heart of downtown Mena, First Baptist Church has been a pillar of truth in the community since 1897.
 The church sits on one city block adjacent to Janssen Park and the County Library with views of beautiful Rich Mountain.

 FBC Mena invites you and your family to join us!
 We have something for every age group.
 Our nursery is available for infants and toddlers and is staffed through Sunday School and Worship Service.
 Sunday School classes include children, youth, young adults, senior adults and every age in between.
-The Vine Kids Ministry is active on Sunday mornings and Wednesday evenings.
-Children enjoy a Children’s Chat message from our Youth and Children’s Pastor and then they head off to Vine Kids Church where they learn more about God and His Word.
-They also play games, create fun crafts and enjoy delicious snacks.
-On Wednesday afternoon, our volunteer team of 50 + assemble to greet over 100 children and youth for Vine After School and Deep Roots Student Ministries.
-At Vine After School children attend Bible and music classes, enjoy snacks and play-time and a nutritious dinner.
+The Vine Children's Ministry is active on Sunday mornings and Wednesday evenings.
+Children enjoy a Children’s Chat message and then they get activity bags and participate in family worship the first three Sundays of the month.
+On the last Sunday of the month, children attend the Vine Children's Church where they learn more about God and His Word.
+On Wednesday afternoon, our volunteer team of 50 + assemble to greet over 75 children and youth for Vine After School, The Branch Pre-Teen Ministry and Deep Roots Student Ministries.
+At Vine After School children attend Adventure Club, mission's class, games and are served a nutritious dinner.
 Other church activities include Sunday Evening Worship Service, Women’s and Men’s Ministries, Crochet Ministry, Choir and Senior Adult fellowships.

 First Baptist Church of Mena was organized on February 21, 1897.
 Acting moderator was Rev. E. S. James of Potter.
 Constituting the organization were Charles L. Stilson and wife, W. W. Cleveland and wife, J. F. Shands, Clark Dickover and wife, W. M. Green, J. W. Long, and Mrs. Sallie Scott.